MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 ---

 # Lab 10 - Azure AD Authentication for Windows and Linux Virtual Machines
-## **TODO** Lab scenario
+## Lab scenario

-The company has decided to empower the employees and enable self-service password reset.
-You must configure this setting in your organization.
+The company has decided that Azure Active Directory should be used to login to virtual machines for remote access.
+This lab will show how this can be setup for Windows and Linux virtual machines.

 #### Estimated time: 30 minutes